okarras/EmpiRE-Analysis/README.md

 KG-EmpiRE is a community-maintainable knowledge graph (KG) of empirical research in requirements engineering based on scientific data extracted from *currently* **634 papers** published in the research track of the [IEEE International Conference on Requirement Engineering](https://requirements-engineering.org/) from 1996 to 2022.
 We are *currently* organizing scientific data in KG-EmpiRE using a defined [template](Supplementary%20materials/Detailed%20ORKG%20template%20structure.pdf) for the six [themes](Supplementary%20materials/Overview%20of%20all%20content%20for%20data%20extraction.pdf) *research paradigm*, *research design*, *research method*, *data collection*, *data analysis* and *bibliographic metadata* with the long-term plan to expand the themes.

 KG-EmpiRE itself is maintained in the [Open Research Knowledge Graph (ORKG)](https://orkg.org).
 The ORKG is a cross-domain and cross-topic research knowledge graph (RKG) with a corresponding technical infrastructure and services for the organization of Findable, Accessible, Interoperable, and Reusable (FAIR) scientific data from papers in accordance with the [FAIR data principles](https://doi.org/10.1038/sdata.2016.18).
 The [TIB - Leibniz Information Centre for Science and Technology](https://www.tib.eu/en/research-development/open-research-knowledge-graph) developes and maintains the ORKG permaently and has committed itself to the long-term archiving of all data.
 As a central accees point to all curated papers in KG-EmpiRE, we established a more general [ORKG observatory](https://orkg.org/observatory/Empirical_Software_Engineering) on empirical research in software engineering.
 In addition, the ORKG provides a [RDF dump](Supplementary%20materials/rdf-export-orkg-2023-06-26.nt) of all its data that includes the most recent data from KG-EmpiRE.
 We also store the [data](SPARQL-Data/) used for analysis as CSV files, which can be distinguished by date.

+> [!NOTE]
-The CSV files with the date "*2023-06-26*" enable the replication of the results of the <a href="#related-publication">related publication</a>.
+> The CSV files with the date "*2023-06-26*" enable the replication of the results of the <a href="#related-publication">related publication</a>.
+The details on the replication of the results can be found in the <a href="#replication-instructions">replication instructions</a>.

 In this project, we perform the data analysis of KG-EmpiRE, which has two purposes: